 Just as you’re expected to behave like an adult in college, you must behave maturely in a professional setting.
 Unfortunately, if you never learned business etiquette, you might have a difficult time transitioning from college to the workplace.
 These skills include understanding appropriate ways to communicate at work, as well as how to conduct yourself in the office and at business meetings.

-“No matter how technically brilliant you are, a lack of business and social skills could hold you back from prime academic, social and future career opportunities,” said Venturini.
+“No matter how technically brilliant you are, a lack of business and social skills could hold you back from prime academic, social and future career opportunities,” Venturini said.
 “I suggest students and graduates take a business etiquette class or read books on the subject so they are prepared for any situation.”